Another Word For TECHNIQUE

 process

-Noun : A series of events which produce a result (the product).
+Noun : A series of events leading to a result or product.

-Noun : (manufacturing) A set of procedures used to produce a product, most commonly in the food and chemical industries.
+Noun : (manufacturing) The set of procedures used in the manufacture of a product, especially in the food and chemical industries.

 methodology